starius/starius.github.io/about.md

-My current position is PhD student and Electronic engineer at [Faculty of Bioengineering and Bioinformatics][fbb] of Lomonosov Moscow State University, where I do science, programming, teaching, Linux and Windows administration.
+My current position is PhD student and Electronic engineer at [Faculty of Bioengineering and Bioinformatics][fbb] of Lomonosov Moscow State University, where I do science, programming, [teaching][luaandc], Linux and Windows administration.

 I'm working on algorithms of constructing and analyzing nucleotide pangenomes.
 Main result of my work is project